- This event has passed.

 Scott Vaughan, a national church communication consultant who has served ELCA congregations across the country, will be the keynote speaker for the day.
 He will be joined by storytellers Joe Davis, Mike Mann, and the Rev. Andrea Roske-Metcalfe.
 Churches are encouraged to attend in teams, up to five people.

-Scott Vaughn is a life-long communicator, specializing in churches and faith-based organizations.
+Scott Vaughan is a life-long communicator, specializing in churches and faith-based organizations.
 Scott believes the strongest stewardship communication happens when we aren’t asking for money, but rather, finding new ways to speak about discipleship and mission that cultivate a sense of financial stewardship.
 Scott regularly speaks to congregational and denominational leaders across the country.
 Scott will give two keynote addresses, “Understand your Audience” and “Messages that Move People to Action.”

 Joe Davis is a multi-media spoken word poet, teaching artist, and community organizer from Minneapolis.
 He has performed before a few dozen people in church basements and 35,000 youth at Ford Field Stadium in Detroit.
 He is a Master of Arts student at Luther Seminary, where he is also the artist in residence.